-Mac Clubb is a Director of Client Engagement in the Financial Sector with Exela Enterprise Solutions, a part of Exela Technologies.
-In this role, Mac has responsibility to drive Business Process Outsourcing and Business Process Automation through a variety of solutions offered by Exela Technologies.
+Mac Clubb is a Director of Client Engagement for The Millennium Group, TMG.
+In this role, Mac has responsibility to drive Business Process Outsourcing and Business Process Automation through a variety of solutions offered by TMG.

 A native of North Carolina, Mac received his Bachelor of Science in Computer Engineering from North Carolina State University in 1990.

 In addition to the NC State Highway Patrol Foundation, Mac is very active in his church where he is a Youth Sponsor, participates on the Capital Campaign and Budget Committee, and has served on the Board.
 He also served on the Board of the National Kidney Foundation of North Carolina where he was Board Chair for 5 years.